-First impressions last.
-To get that new hire to stay onboard, a company must be able to make their experience memorable, and seamless.
-This includes helping the new hire to blend into the company culture, as well as with the training processes and procedures.
+For employers, the very first impression of any organization counts just like it does when you meet a new individual.
+If the onboarding process is disorganized or confusing, your new hire might start job hunting even before they finish getting themselves accustomed to the daily routine within your company.
+First impressions always last.
+To make sure that new hire stays onboard, a company must be able to make their experience memorable and seamless.
+This includes helping the new hire to blend into the company culture as well as helping them with the training processes and procedures.

-Training your contact center agents in a time of crisis not only ensures better customer experiences but also helps with the personal growth of those being trained.
-The ability to handle chaotic situations, working with a calm head, and collaborating with others in a time like this are skills one learns from experience.
-Now is the best time to keep your training initiatives in play.
+Training your contact center agents not only ensures better customer experiences but also helps with their personal growth.
+The ability to handle chaotic situations, working with a calm head, and collaborating with others are skills that one learns from experience.

-Virtual training programs like customer support, online sales training are more important than ever right now for organizations.
-These can’t be delayed or put on indefinite hold as they are vital to business growth and continuity as well as for employee skill-building and engagement.
+Virtual training programs like customer support and online sales training are important for organizations.
+These can’t be delayed or put on indefinite hold as they are important to business growth along with employee skill-building and engagement.

-The key to training talents for skills like product knowledge, customer engagement in sales, and customer support in a remote setting is to seek out virtual solutions that allow employees to learn.
-If not improve the impact then engagement from the trainer or supervisor in-person training program is helpful for the new employees.
+The key to training talents for skills like delivering them product knowledge, customer engagement in sales, and customer support in a remote setting is to seek out virtual solutions that allow employees to learn.
+This not just creates a long-lasting impact but also engages them from a trainer or supervisor in-person perspective.

-Given the need for speed and ease, many organizations are tempted by video conferencing as their training solution.
-Only, If you’re planning a short information-sharing session then a video conference might be a fine solution.
-But, most companies are looking for a rich learning experience to train employees on deeper, high impact skills that they were previously doing in onsite workshops.
+Given the need for speed and ease, many organizations are tempted by video conferencing to use for their training solution.
+If you’re planning a short information-sharing session, then a video conference might be a fine solution.
+Most of the companies are, however, looking for a rich learning experience to train employees on deeper, high-impact skills that they were previously doing in-onsite workshops.

 Working remotely can be a difficult experience, especially when you don’t already know your colleagues.
 It’s critical to ensure that digital onboarding is engaging.
 When employees are physically distanced from their team members and managers, it can be easy for them to isolate themselves and disengage from others.
 The employees should be offered digital tools to help make the transition smoother, such as creating separate Slack channels.
-Also keeping daily activities and pre & post-shift meetings ‘as funny and engaging as possible’ in order to reduce the stress of the process.
+Keeping daily activities and pre & post-shift meetings ‘as funny and engaging as possible’ in order to reduce the stress may further help strengthen the process.

-It’s time to think outside the box, and leveraging new tools like augmented reality (AR) for training and onboarding can help employers scale the process across various locations.
+Think outside the box and leverage new tools like augmented reality (AR) for training and onboarding can help employers scale the process across various locations.